jAndreas/Supply/README.markdown

 	});
     </script>

-Only `supply.min.js` is loaded via the conventional `<script src=>` method.
-All other files in this example, are the fetched on the server and pushed to the browser in a single request (instead of five).
-Since each request means over is pretty fast.
+Only `supply.min.js` is loaded via the conventional `<script src="">` method.
+All other files in this example, are then fetched on the server and pushed to the browser in a single request (instead of five).
+Since each request means overhead this is pretty fast.